-The primary goal of the internship is to cultivate leaders who will fuse a solid understanding of health policy with the basic values of kindness and human decency, so that they can transform the U.S. health care system to be both efficient and humane.
+The primary goal of the internship is to cultivate leaders who will fuse a solid understanding of health policy with the basic values of kindness and human decency so that they can transform the U.S. health care system to better serve the needs of all.

 There are three components to the internship: